seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 An please your majesty, let his neck answer for it,
 if there is any martial law in the world.

-**KING HENRY V**
-How canst thou make me satisfaction?

-**WILLIAMS**
-All offences, my lord, come from the heart: never
-came any from mine that might offend your majesty.

-**KING HENRY V**
-It was ourself thou didst abuse.

 **WILLIAMS**
 Your majesty came not like yourself: you appeared to
 me but as a common man; witness the night, your